JacquelynGarcia/RecipeAnalysis/README.md

 ## **Assessment of Missingness**

 ### NMAR Analysis
 We believe that the missingness in the `average_rating` column is **NMAR** (Not Missing At Random).
-Users are more likely to leave ratings for recipes that they feel strongly about, whether positive or negative.
-Conversely, recipes that users feel indifferent about are less likely to receive a rating.
-To confirm this hypothesis, additional data could be collected, such as user engagement metrics (e.g., time spent on a recipe page or the number of reviews read) to establish if user interaction correlates with the likelihood of leaving a rating.
+Users are more likely to leave ratings for recipes that they feel strongly about, both positive and negative.
+On the other hand, recipes that users feel indifferent about are less likely to receive a rating.
+This could also be the underlying factor why most recipes have higher ratings overall.
+People are more likely to choose to make recipes that they would love and give them a great rating.

 ### Missingness Dependency